COMPUTER SCIENCE

 Some pictures from previous summer camps...

-• The Purpose of the CS A-Z camp is to promote interest in computer science and cybersecurity and help students understand how computers work and benefit our everyday lives.
+• The purpose of the CS A-Z camp is to promote interest in computer science and cybersecurity and help students understand how computers work and benefit our everyday lives.
 Students will also learn how to solve problems with computing and programming.
 The CS A-Z camp will provide many fun-filled, hands-on activities that students will enjoy while learning the science behind computing.

 Registration